dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 After deployment of the `libsqld` service, we need to push the database schema using `@astrojs/db`'s `push` command.
 Because pushing database schemas in a build step of the service and or application is generally not recommended to do for various reasons, we should push the database schema from our local computer.

 For this we first need to connect to the [VPN](https://docs.zerops.io/references/vpn) provided by Zerops, so we can access the remote database server.
 You can connect to the VPN using `zcli vpn up`.
 Run the command in the terminal and then select the `astro-libsql` project.
+If the connection fails, make sure that you have properly installed [Wireguard](https://www.wireguard.com/) which is required for the VPN connection to be estabilished.

-:::note
+:::caution
-You have to have [Wireguard](https://www.wireguard.com/) installed for the VPN connection to be estabilished.
+Before the push, make sure that the `ASTRO_DB_REMOTE_URL` is set in your Astro project.
+It should be set to the URL of the `libsqld` service, which in this case is `http://libsqld:8080`.
 :::

 After the VPN is connected, push the database schema to the remote database: